phen0menon/hexo-with-express/README.md

 ## Quick Start
 1. Make sure that you have Node v8 or above installed.
-2. Clone this repo using `$ git clone https://github.com/phen0menon/hexo-with-express.git`
+2. Clone this repo using `git clone https://github.com/phen0menon/hexo-with-express.git`
-3. Move to the appropriate directory: `$ cd hexo-with-express/blog`.<br />
+3. Move to the appropriate directory: `cd hexo-with-express/blog`.<br />
-4. Run `$ npm install` in order to install dependencies.<br />
+4. Run `npm install` in order to install dependencies.<br />
-5. Run `$ hexo generate` in order to generate Hexo's public files.<br />
+5. Run `hexo generate` in order to generate Hexo's public files.<br />
-6. Move to the root directory of the project: `$ cd ../`<br />
+6. Move to the root directory of the project: `cd ../`<br />
-7. Run `$ npm install` in order to install project-root dependencies.<br />
+7. Run `npm install` in order to install project-root dependencies.<br />

 At this point you can run `npm run start` to see the example app at `http://localhost:4000`

 ## Guide
-When you edit your blog and want to see some changes, use `$ hexo generate` in order to create public HTML files and see them on your Express.js server.
+When you edit your blog and want to see some changes, use `hexo generate` in order to create public HTML files and see them on your Express.js server.

 **Important**: Don't forget to restart the server.